Second Nature logo

 Jump to: Weight loss shakes can support rapid weight loss | Are meal replacements better than ‘normal’ diets? | Downsides to severe caloric restriction | Take home message

-In the short term, weight loss is a simple equation of consuming fewer calories than your body burns.
+Weight-loss shakes do work in the short term, as weight loss is a simple equation of consuming fewer calories than your body burns.

-Weight loss shakes or meal replacement diet plans will help you create a severe calorie deficit where you’ll often experience rapid weight loss in the first 4-12 weeks if you adhere to the programme.
+Weight loss shakes, or meal replacement diet plans help you create a severe calorie deficit, and if you adhere to the programme, you’ll often experience rapid weight loss in the first 4-12 weeks.

 What are weight loss shakes?